 Atypical chronic myelogenous leukemia is a disease in which too many granulocytes (immature white blood cells) are made in the bone marrow.

-In atypical chronic myelogenous leukemia (aCML), the body tells too many bloodstem cells to develop into a type of white blood cell called granulocytes.
+In atypical chronic myelogenous leukemia (CML), the body tells too many blood stem cells to become a type of white blood cell called granulocytes.
 Some of these blood stem cells never become mature white blood cells.
 These immature white blood cells are called blasts.
 Over time, the granulocytes and blasts crowd out the red blood cells and platelets in the bone marrow.

 Endometrial cancer is a disease that primarily affects postmenopausal women at an average age of 60 years at diagnosis.
 Risk factors include postmenopausal estrogen therapy, obesity, a high-fat diet, reproductive factors like nulliparity, early menarche and late menopause, polycystic ovarian syndrome, and tamoxifen use.
 Women with hereditary nonpolyposis colorectal cancer syndrome have a markedly increased risk of endometrial cancer compared with women in the general population.